drewlander/drewlander-site.github.io/_posts/2015-05-22-fedora-mutt-sidebar-patch.markdown

 I use mutt for my email because I should never even have a chance of having one of those fancy moving pictures running in my email client.
 I really like the sidebar patch for mutt, but it is not in the rpmfusion or default repos.

-So I build it by downloading the mutt SRPM, editing the spec and adding the patch from [Lunar Linux](http://www.lunar-linux.org/mutt-sidebar/).
+So I built it by downloading the mutt SRPM, editing the spec and adding the patch from [Lunar Linux](http://www.lunar-linux.org/mutt-sidebar/).
 I did not do any other modifications to the SRPM apart from adding the patch.
 Maybe when I get more time I will do so.
 This means that when fedora releases a new version of mutt, it will overwrite the version I have installed.
 That is fine, it takes a very small time to download and patch.
 Maybe when I get more time I will modify the package so it doesn't happen.
 Anyway, I do have a repo with the rpm.